Vitali Vitaliev: Biography

 Vitaliev was born in 1954 in Kharkiv, USSR (present-day Ukraine).
 He graduated from Kharkiv University in French and English, working as an interpreter and translator before becoming a journalist in 1981.
 He worked as a special correspondent for Krokodil magazine in Moscow when he appeared as Clive James' 'Moscow Correspondent' on Saturday Night Clive.
 On 31 January 1990, he and his family 'defected', moving first to London, then taking up residence (and citizenship) in Australia.
 After a few years there, he moved back to the United Kingdom, living in London.
 He is now back in London again after spending some time in Edinburgh and Dublin.
-Vitaliev's books were translated from English into German, Japanese, Russian, Italian, Finnish, French, Spanish, Portuguese and some other languages (see: Books).
+Vitaliev's books were translated from English into German, Japanese, Russian, Italian, Finnish, French, Spanish, Portuguese, Dutch and some other languages (see: Books).

 In June 2018, Vitaliev was appointed Fellow of the Royal Geographical Society of Great Britain (FRGS) and in 2021-24 - Fellow of the Royal Literary Fund and the RLF Writing Fellow and Teaching Associate at Magdalene & Wolfson Colleges, University of Cambridge.
-He is also a member of the International Travel Writers Alliance (MITWA) and the National Association of Writers in Education (NAWE).
+He is also a member of the International Travel Writers Alliance (MITWA).

 Journalism

 Vitaliev was the first Soviet journalist to publicly expose organised crime, the so-called Soviet Mafia, as well as the existence of prostitution, political prisoners and Soviet neo-Nazis.
 It was largely due to all those ground-breaking investigations and the resulting threats from both the criminal underworld and the KGB that he was forced to defect.

 Vitaliev then worked for newspapers in Australia and the UK; and for the Irish magazine Village.
 In the UK he has written for Punch, The Listener, The Observer, The Spectator, The Independent, London Courier, The Sunday Times and The Sunday Telegraph.
 At different times, he was a staff writer and/or regular columnist for The Guardian, The European, The Glasgow Herald, The Australian, The Age, The Canberra Times, South China Morning Post, The Daily Telegraph, The Sunday Herald Sun and some other newspapers and magazines.
-In 1997–98, he worked as Associate Editor of Transitions magazine, in 2006-07 - as Editor-at-Large of Entrepreneur magazine and from May 2007 was Features Editor of E&T magazine (circulation 160,000; distribution in 120 countries)- until his retirement in July 2020.
+In 1997–98, he worked as associate editor of Transitions magazine, in 2006-07 - as Editor-at-Large of Entrepreneur magazine and from May 2007 was Features Editor of E&T magazine (circulation 160,000; distribution in 120 countries)- until his retirement in July 2020.

 From February, 2025, Vitali has been contributing a regular 'Second Life' column to Prospect magazine, and from August 2025 - a fortnightly column to RAIL magazine.